 - Root for others… yes, even that “annoying” friend on Facebook who keeps saying how blessed she is for her kids, friends, and her morning hikes.

-- Appreciate what you have.
+- Learn to appreciate what you have.
 We’re usually comparing our worst to other people’s best, but to someone less fortunate, you have the life and things they’d gladly trade.

 - Become aware of when you’re comparing.
 We’re usually doing this unconsciously but by being aware, we can catch these thoughts and reframe them.